The 4 Types of Sentence Structure

 In What is a Sentence? we saw the minimum requirements for the formation of a sentence.
-Now we can look at sentence structure and the four types of sentence.
+Now we can look in more detail at the four types of sentence structure.

 A simple sentence consists of one independent clause.
 (An independent clause contains a subject and verb and expresses a complete thought.)